SMS marketing can be a powerful tool for your business, but failing to follow compliance rules can put you at serious risk.

 When sending SMS messages about products that have age restrictions (like alcohol or tobacco), it’s important to verify the recipients’ age before messaging.

-You must implement a reliable age verification process at the point of opt-in to ensure that all communications are sent only to eligible individuals.
+You must implement a reliable age verification process at the point of opt-in to make sure all SMS communications are sent only to eligible individuals.

 Inadequate Consent Processes